 On occasion, a student may engage in behavior that threatens the safety of others in the school community or seriously disrupts the school environment and needs to be removed through a temporary classroom removal, suspension or expulsion.
-However, written referrals shall not be used to document supports offered to students within the classroom (e.g. timeouts and other informal measures).
+However, written referrals shall not be used to document supports offered to students within the classroom (i.e., timeouts and other informal measures).
+See Appendix F for definition of removal.